bobbywatson3/nxos_ansible_utils/README.md

 - pexpect

 ## Usage
-Copy files into Ansible library directory and add tasks to playbook.
+Copy files into Ansible library directory and use the following examples as a guide for tasks to write in your playbook.

 - nxos_file_xfer
 ```yaml